tncrazvan/svelte-context-deeznuts/README.md

 ## Why ?

-It is often the case that I need to provide some type hinting for component contexts.
+It is often the case that we need to provide some type hinting for component contexts.

 Unfortunately `getContext` does not inherit type hints from `setContext` and there is probably no easy way to fix that in the standard library without adding unnecessary complexity to the context api; and I like my standard libraries to be simple.

 Some workarounds include creating separate files to define the typed contexts and importing them separately.

-I don't like that, all `component.svelte`'s' affairs should remain in the `component.svelte` file.
+I don't like that, all `component.svelte`'s affairs should remain in the `component.svelte` file.

 ## When to use